British Airways American Express Premium Plus: boosted 60,000 Avios welcome bonus

 This credit card (for short we’ll call it the BA Amex Premium Plus) lets you earn Avios points as you spend.
 You’ll get 1.5 points for every £1.

-To get an idea of what that means, you can convert the Avios to Nectar points, and it effectively means you’ll get a rate of 1% back (one point is worth 0.67%).
-That’s up there with the best cashback or reward cards out there.
+To get an idea of what that means, you can convert the Avios to Nectar points, and it effectively means you’ll get a rate of 0.75% back (one point is worth 0.5%).
+That’s up there with the best cashback or reward cards out there, but can be beaten.

-But you do need to factor in the annual fee.
-This stands at £250 for the year, and American Express has recently removed the option to get a pro-rata refund if you cancel or downgrade the card during the year.
+That’s especially the case when you factor in the annual fee.
+This now stands at £300 for the year (up from £250 last month), and American Express is set to remove the option to get a pro-rata refund if you cancel or downgrade the card during the year.
 So, unless you can get one of the other perks from this card, it’s not going to be the best way to earn.

 The biggest of those extras is for those new to the card.
 If so you might be able to get the welcome bonus on top.
 This can offset the fee, particularly when it’s boosted, as we detail in the rest of the article.

 And there’s another perk with the BA Amex Premium Plus.
-If you spend £10,000 on the card in a year (starting from when you open it), you will get a 2-4-1 voucher to spend on BA flights, including in business and first class.
+If you spend £10,000 on the card in a year (starting from when you open it), you will get a 2-4-1 voucher to spend on BA flights, including in business and first class – though that’s increasing to £15,000 from November.

 Are BA Amex Companion Vouchers worth it?